daleowen93-sys/cardio-pace-race-calculator/PROJECT_BIBLE.md

 - Whether v1 should be a Progressive Web App (offline support) — currently out of scope unless you want to add it.

 ## 25. Current Project Status
 Version 0.3 of the Project Bible.
 Technology stack, global unit-toggle behaviour, and default-unit detection are confirmed.
 Phase 0 (setup) is complete: GitHub repository cardio-pace-race-calculator created under account da1eowen93-sys, connected via GitHub Desktop, folder/file skeleton scaffolded per Section 17, and pushed to GitHub.com — verified 22 Jul 2026.
 No application code has been written yet (all scaffolded files are intentionally empty).
 Standard race distances, per-calculator rounding rules, and input validation for all four calculators (Running, Cycling, Swimming, Triathlon) are now fully confirmed — verified 29 Jul 2026.
 The next phase is UI/UX & Visual Design, to establish layout, colour, and typography before any code is written.
+UI/UX & Visual Design direction — visual style, typography, colour tokens, result interaction model, Triathlon's solve-for model, and responsive breakpoints — is now fully confirmed, verified 30 Jul 2026, via an interactive mockup reviewed across mobile, tablet, and desktop.
+No production application code has been written yet.
+The next phase is Frontend Development, beginning with the Running calculator per the locked build order in Section 22.

 ## 26. Future Roadmap
 **FUTURE IDEA (not part of v1, listed here only to keep architecture expansion-friendly):**